7 Great Ideas For Repurposing Your Old T-ShirtsBy ShirtSpace | Sep 05, 2019 | Updated Jan 09, 2024

 Creating tote bags is one of the easiest projects for your old t-shirts.
 This idea works so well because t-shirts with graphics and prints don’t need a complicated stitching pattern to be interesting.
 Even beginners will be able to stitch a simple tote bag from an old t-shirt.

 If you’re a strictly no-sew sort of person, you can opt to create a bag without any stitching.
-It takes 10 minutes, and all you need is a pair of scissors.
+It takes 10 minutes, and all you that is required is a pair of scissors.

 Cushion or pillow covers and old t-shirts are a match made in craft heaven because you can use the graphics to create your unique couch cushions or pillow cover.
 Here, you have a choice: You can either choose to create a pillow from scratch with fresh stuffing, or you can choose to stitch pillowcases for your pre-existing throw cushions.
 If you have old t-shirts with sayings or quotes on them, this is even better.

-If you’re creating cases, you’ll need to make sure that the print or graphic on the front of your t-shirt is still crisp and not peeling.
-You’ll also need to make sure that there’s enough of the t-shirt material left, once you’re done cutting and measuring your case for your pillow’s size.
+A few tips if you’re creating pillowcases - you’ll need to make sure that the print or graphic on the front of your t-shirt is still crisp and not peeling, unless you are going for a more retro, vintage vibe.
+You will also want to make sure that you have enough t-shirt fabric for the size of your pillow, that way the pillowcase will fit properly.

-T-shirt quilt squares are like the pillowcase project: They encourage you to get creative and choose t-shirts with special meanings and memories around them.
+T-shirt quilt squares are like the pillowcase project: They encourage you to get creative and select t-shirts with special meanings and memories around them.

 You can start collecting your favorite t-shirts and storing them for this “someday” project.
 Once you have them, it’s simple enough to start a quilt — all you need are your t-shirts and some extra patterned fabric for the space between the squares.

-With minimal effort, you can expertly string together a set of “cords” for a multi-colored braid or woven belt.
-For this project, it’s better to use plain t-shirts with no graphics or prints.
+With minimal effort, you can expertly string together a set of “cords” for a multicolored braid or woven belt.
+For this project, it’s better to use blank t-shirts with no graphics or prints.
 The best part is that you can make them any thickness and design that you want.
+The opportunities are endless!

 Shirt rugs and crochet t-shirt rugs are a nifty way to reuse several t-shirts in one project.
 If you have a bunch of old t-shirts lying around, make use of them all in one go.

 The great thing about repurposing old t-shirts for crafty projects is that it doesn’t matter how worn out your t-shirts get.
 Even if the graphics or colors are fading, your t-shirts will look great when they’re reused in these creative projects.
-You can also get your kids involved for some of the no-sew ideas.
+You can also get your kids involved in some of the no-sew ideas and help inspire them to become little apparel decorators.

 These seven creative projects prove that when t-shirt materials wear out, they’re not entirely useless.
-If you’ve ordered t-shirts in bulk from Shirtspace, for example, you can now make use of your favorite colors to craft something new.
-Since 90% of our clothing is thrown out before they should be, these upcycling ideas will help keep t-shirts out of landfills.
+If you’ve ordered t-shirts in bulk from ShirtSpace, for example, you can now make use of your favorite colors to craft something new.
+Since 90% of clothing is thrown out before they should be, these upcycling ideas will help keep t-shirts out of landfills and give you creative projects to work on.
+Saving the planet and having fun?
+Now that sounds like a good, green time!